paradigma-cl/unbreakableID/README.md

 #### Advancements in Security to complement account-based identity
 ##### Authenticator assurance levels (AALs)
 Since identity fraud grows yearly, organizations and providers have developed additional security measures to prevent it.
-Three authenticator assurance levels (AALs) were defined by the National Institute of Standards and Technology of the U.S. Department of Commerce (NIST) [9]
+Three authenticator assurance levels (AALs) were defined by the National Institute of Standards and Technology of the U.S. Department of Commerce (NIST) [10]
 Authenticator assurance levels (AAL) are associated with interactive sessions and not with the authenticators themselves.
 This is because combinations of authenticators, used together, can achieve a higher AAL than individually.
 To satisfy the requirements of a given AAL, a claimant SHALL be authenticated with at least a given level of strength to be recognized as a subscriber.
+[11]

 AAL1 provides some assurance that the claimant controls an authenticator bound to the subscriber’s account.
 AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.
 By far the most common authenticator at AAL1 is the memorized secret.

 AAL2 requires the use of two authentication factors, either (1) a physical authenticator and a memorized secret, or (2) a physical authenticator and a biometric that has been associated with it.
 Multi-factor authentication can be performed using either a multi-factor authenticator or through the use of two independent authenticators.

 AAL3 introduces several new requirements beyond AAL2, the most significant being the use of a hardware-based authenticator.
-There are several additional authentication characteristics that are required:
+Several additional authentication characteristics are required:
 - verifier impersonation resistance,
 - verifier compromise resistance, and
 - authentication intent.